 - Webinar No.1: Transferring your team to remote work: main principles and steps, good practices and tools for communication / how remote work affects planning and implementation processes in a CSO and the daily work of our teams, how main pitfalls and challenges are addressed by IT companies, tips and comparison of ready-to-use packages and stand-alone tools for smoothing the transition / Webinar in English and Webinar in Russian.

 - Introductory webinar: Tools & Platforms for Video Conferencing: Zoom, WebEx, Jitsi / Webinar in English and Webinar in Russian.

 A series of webinars for the EU Grantees (CSOs implementing EU-funded projects) that cover a range of issues such as: better reporting for the EU; financial / contractual aspects in EU grant management; media relations and public outreach; new media technologies for organizational management; monitoring and evaluation of public policies; participation in legislative processes; advocacy, fundraising and funding opportunities for CSOs.

-Please check the webinars that already were held and recorded:
+Please check the recorded webinars here:

 - Webinar 1: Better reporting for the EU